andrrizzi/tfep/README.md

 ```
 and the following optional dependencies
 ```
-psi4         # To evaluate the target potentials using the psi4 Python library. ase          # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq  # To use continuous normalizing flows.
+openmm       # To evaluate the target potentials using the OpenMM Python library. psi4         # To evaluate the target potentials using the psi4 Python library. ase          # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq  # To use continuous normalizing flows.